connorkauf/simulicore/clra.mod/README.md

 **Compact Low Rank Approximations** is a **CLA3P** plugin for low-rank matrix support.
 It follows the same design patterns as the base **CLA3P** module and is distributed as a part of [**SimuliCore**](https://connorkauf.github.io/simulicore/index.html).
-At the moment the **CLRA** library is available apon request.
+At the moment the **CLRA** library is available upon request.
 You can request a copy of the library via [email](https://connorkauf.github.io/simulicore/index.html#contact).

 ### Features so far